siberianfox/g2wiki/g2dialect-Gcode-Standards.md

 It also lists Reprap, Machinekit, TinyG and other usage that is incompatible with the common usage, and provides some notes and some recommendations for alternatives.

 ##Consensus Gcode Usage
-The table below shows rough consensus for from the above sources.
+This table lists rough consensus usage from the above sources.

 	Gcode | Command | Usage / Notes
 	--------|-------------|-----------------------------
 	G0 | Coordinated Straight Motion Rapid Rate (Rapid Traverse) |